 If you violate while traveling out of state, your home state can still take action against you.

-The reciprocal driving agreement helps ensure that motorists are held responsible for their actions no matter where they are located.
+The reciprocal driving agreement helps ensure that motorists are held responsible for their actions regardless of location.

 Driver License Compact